£5 note

 Print quality

 The printed lines and colours on the note are sharp, clear and free from smudges or blurred edges.
-If you use a magnifying glass, you will see the value of the note written in small letters and numbers below the Queen's portrait.
+If you use a magnifying glass, you will see the value of the note written in small letters and numbers below the monarch's portrait.

 Ultraviolet number